Saanich Strawberry Festival

 - We now accept payment in cash and card (debit or credit).

-- Our strawberries are from Mitchells Farm Market!
-They are grown, picked, sliced and processed into the delicious strawberry ice cream topping entirely at Mitchells Farm.
+- Our strawberries are from Michell's Farm Market!
+They are grown, picked, sliced and processed into the delicious strawberry ice cream topping entirely at Michell's Farm.

 - We offer a choice of Island Farms vanilla ice cream or Cold Comfort Plain Jane vegan nice cream.

-- New this year, we're using reusable stainless steel metal bowls, diverting approximately 4,000 paper cups from the compost.
+- Ice cream and strawberries will be served in reusable stainless steel metal bowls, diverting approximately 4,000 paper cups from the compost.
 Please return your bowls along with the red trays to the strawberry tent, to be washed, sanitized, and reused next year.

 The Venue / How to Get Here

 Strawberry Festival is split between two connected sites - Beaver Beach, which acts as the mainstage area, and the Filter Beds site, which acts as the kids zone.
 They are connected by a gravel walking path that runs along the lake.
-At the mainstage, you'll find live music, sales of strawberries and ice cream, vendors, information booths, food trucks and tents, zucchini racing, washrooms, bubble activities and more.
-At the kids zone, you'll find a kids stage, frozen treats and other food vendors, free art activities, ponies and pipsqueaks, bouncy castles and inflatables, a temporary tattoo station and more.
+At the mainstage, you'll find live music, sales of strawberries and ice cream, vendors, information booths, food trucks and tents, washrooms, and more.
+At the kids zone, you'll find a kids stage, frozen treats and other food vendors, free art activities, kid-focused vendors and booths, a temporary tattoo station and more.

 - Beaver Beach/Mainstage site plan - Coming soon!